rlucas585/Rtutorials/Chapter 1/README.md

 data types, but in R they are treated as a single type.
 * numeric - Also known as *double*, numbers that may have decimal place values e.g. 2.5, 15.35 etc.
-* integer - Whole numbers e.g. 2, 5, etc. When declared, must be done with
+* integer - Whole numbers e.g. 2, 5, etc. When declared, must be done
 suffixed by an **L** to specify that it is an integer value (var <- 2L).
 * logical: TRUE and FALSE
 * complex: 2 + 3i; complex numbers with real and imaginary parts.